jeffcressman/ember-wknd/README.md

 ## TODO

 * register for a workshop
+* admin should support full CRUD for all requirements
+    - e.g. currently you can create a registration but not one that has both a guest and workshop as required.
 * move the descriptive content here to a blog post
 * add options for deploying to a variety of environments
 * add code climate and similar badges
 * add testing
-* move all fixture data into a single `fixture.js` file
+* move all fixture data into a single `fixture.js` file or use mocks with Express server
 * check out <http://indexiatech.github.io/ember-forms/#/getstarted> for Embered Bootstrap styled forms
 * use Bootstrap for Ember components where possible instead of raw Bootstrap CSS and javascript
 * Embered modals (modals have a route so that state is fully expressed by URL)